Transverse Mercator projection: Standard and transverse aspects

 Since the central meridian of the transverse Mercator can be chosen at will, it may be used to construct highly accurate maps (of narrow width) anywhere on the globe.
 The secant, ellipsoidal form of the transverse Mercator is the most widely applied of all projections for accurate large-scale maps.

 Spherical transverse Mercator

 In constructing a map on any projection, a sphere is normally chosen to model the Earth when the extent of the mapped region exceeds a few hundred kilometers in length in both dimensions.
 For maps of smaller regions, an ellipsoidal model must be chosen if greater accuracy is required; see next section.
 The spherical form of the transverse Mercator projection was one of the seven new projections presented, in 1772, by Johann Heinrich Lambert.
 (The text is also available in a modern English translation.)
 Lambert did not name his projections; the name transverse Mercator dates from the second half of the nineteenth century.
 The principal properties of the transverse projection are here presented in comparison with the properties of the normal projection.

 Normal and transverse spherical projections

+Tissot's Indicatrix in transverse projections

+The Mercator projection is a conformal transformation, independently of whether it is normal, oblique or transverse.
+This property is shown with an animation passing smoothly from the normal aspect (equatorial projection) to the transverse aspect of a spherical Mercator projection.
+The indicatrices remain circular everywhere on the map, though of different sizes as a result of the local scale changes.

+During the transformation the central meridian is rotated from the y-axis in the polar projection to the x-axis in the transverse projection, as though the Earth were rotated inside the projection cylinder.
+In both cases cropping is applied symmetrically on the y-axis, the cylinder axis, such that the map’s outline does not change.
+The equator of the Earth is highlighted as a thick green line.
+It extends to infinity in the transverse projection.